ENCCS/gpu-programming/content/1-gpu-history.rst

 increasing number of transistors.

 Using GPUs allows one to achieve extreme performance per node.
-As a result, the single GPU-equipped workstation can outperform small CPU-based clusters for some type of computational tasks.
-The drawback is: usually major rewrites of programs is required with an accompanying change in the programming paradigm.
+As a result, a single GPU-equipped workstation can outperform small CPU-based clusters for some types of computational tasks.
+The drawback is: usually major rewrites of programs are required with an accompanying change in the programming paradigm.

 .. callout:: Host vs device